-Achilles tendonitis causes a pain above the heel which is predominantly felt when stretching your ankle or standing on your toes.
-Typically, the pain will feel fairly mild to begin with and then gradually get better or worse over time – depending on how well the injury is cared for.
+Achilles Tendonitis causes pain above the heel which is predominantly felt when stretching your ankle or standing on your toes.
+Typically, the pain will feel fairly mild, to begin with, and then gradually get better or worse over time – depending on how well the injury is cared for.

 The technique is used to produce accurate images of your muscles, ligaments, tendons and joints within your lower limbs.
-In doing so, this makes it much easier for podiatrists to identify potential issues.
+Doing so makes it much easier for podiatrists to identify potential issues.

-Here is what to expect when receiving a diagnostic foot ultrasound:
+Here is what to expect when receiving a foot ultrasound: